lrayle/taxi/README.md

 ## The Data
 This analysis uses timestamped taxi GPS records from the SFMTA and the NY Taxi and Limousine Commission.

-The San Francisco dataset consists of complete trip records (more than 700,000 total) from one of the city’s larger taxi companies for October 2012 and mid-July through October 2013.
-The New York data was made public [thanks to Chris Whong](http://chriswhong.com/open-data/foil_nyc_taxi/ "taxi data") and includes all trips in the city.
-I chose to use only October 2013, which totals more than 15 million trips.
+The San Francisco dataset consists of complete trip records from one of the city’s larger taxi companies for October 2012 and mid-July through October 2013.
+The New York data are available [here](http://chriswhong.com/open-data/foil_nyc_taxi/ "taxi data") and includes all trips in the city.
+I chose to use only October 2013, more than 15 million trips.
 Of these I randomly sampled 10%.

-The data cover the metropolitan area of each city.
-The data are from 2012 and 2013, a time when Uber was only beginning to impact the taxi market.

 ## Results
 The results suggest New Yorkers tend to use taxis in a broader range of cases, especially for commuting, whereas taxi usage in San Francisco is more specialized, with a greater focus on late night and airport trips.
 This demonstrates a way to infer taxi trip purposes from GPS data alone, without need for surveys or reliance on potentially biased data sources.